rochakgupta/nextjs-blog/README.md

 ## Personal Website / Blog

-My personal website made using NextJS and deployed on Vercel.
+My personal website that I am building using NextJS and deploying on Vercel.
 It is a work in progress as I am still figuring a few things like markdown support, theming and persistence.